This blog post was originally posted on March 2, 2016 and was updated on February 4, 2020.

 1. See a spectacular show at the Festival Internacional de Arte Sacro

 Every year, dozens of artists specializing in sacred music descend upon Madrid in March to showcase their talents at the Festival Internacional de Arte Sacro.
 Even if religious music isn’t your thing, don’t count this event out just yet.
-With 60 incredible performances scheduled for the 29th edition of the festival (March 7-April 13, 2019), the program includes scores of world-renowned artists who have performed on the international stage.
+With nearly 60 incredible performances scheduled for the 30th edition of the festival, the program includes scores of world-renowned artists who have performed on the international stage.

 2. Visit Madrid’s famous museums